Introduction

 IntBinaryOperator

-The IntBinaryOperator has a method called applyAsInt which takes two primitive integers and produces a primitive int as result.
+The IntBinaryOperator has a method called applyAsInt takes two primitive integers and produces a primitive int as result.
 It’s method signature is shown below:

 public interface IntBinaryOperator {